mkuegeler/3D-Parametric-Design/README.md

 http://localhost:3000
 ```

-## Script
+## Running build and run with a single command
-To automate the build and run process, you can run this script:
+To run the build and run process at once, you can run this command:

 ```
-./run.sh
+npm run all
 ```